engrit-illinois/Ping-All/README.md

 Any strings including `*` will be treated as a wildcard query for AD computer names.
 Any string _not_ including `*` will be pinged as-given.

+### -AppendDomain \<string\>
+Optional string.
+Specifies a domain/subdomain to append to all AD-queried names.
+AD names and FQDNs given explicitly are not appended to.
+e.g. `Ping-All -Computers "gelib-4c-*" -AppendDomain "ews.illinois.edu"

 ### -OUDN \<string\>
 Optional string.
 The distinguished name of the OU to limit the computer name search.